madisonechester/DAT-402/README.md

-# DAT-402
+# Machine Learning for Data Science
-Machine Learning for Data Science
+DAT 402 at Arizona State University